ssshipilo/Proxer/git/documentation.md

 result = proxy.get(1) # Get the number of references, the answer in an array print(result)

-result = proxy.parse("./test.txt") # Parses new proxies to a file result = proxy.clear_db() # Clearing databases, you can delete 2 at once, proxy list and verified proxy list
+proxy.parse("./test.txt") # Parses new proxies to a file print(proxy.check_proxy("216.80.39.89:3129")) # Checks if this proxy is working proxy.clear_db() # Clearing databases, you can delete 2 at once, proxy list and verified proxy list
 ```

 ## Methods